Breakfast / Yogurt Chia Pudding (High Protein, High Fibre)

 Yogurt chia pudding ingredients with labels.

-• Milk: not in the picture, which is an oversight (sorry!) but you can use any milk you like, non-dairy or dairy.
-Please note that I always write my recipes with non-dairy alternatives because I’m allergic to milk.
+• Milk: not in the picture, which is an oversight (sorry!) but you can use any milk you like, non-dairy or dairy, or even a bit of water.
+Please note that I always write my recipes with non-dairy alternatives because I’m allergic to milk but always also test with dairy if it will make a difference, like in bread recipes.

-• Lemon: try subbing orange or even grapefruit for the lemon.
+• Lemon zest: try subbing orange or even grapefruit for the lemon.
 It’s only for taste and can be omitted if preferred.
 The mix of lemon zest and vanilla extract add a nice birthday cake flavour.

 Chia pudding steps 1 to 4, mixing the pudding base and layering into a jar.

 Step 2: whisk in the chia seeds.
-Since this is a thick pudding, one mix is usually enough.
+Since this is a thick pudding, one mix is enough.
+Scrape down the sides if a lot of chia seeds have migrated up the sides of the bowl.

 Step 3: cover and refrigerate for at least two hours.
-I cover the bowl with a plate or lid.
+I cover the bowl with a plate or lid to prevent any smells getting in and making the pudding taste a little off (like onions).

 • No need to re-whisk: some chia pudding recipes call for the pudding to be whisked once to stir in the seeds, and then again after a few minutes to prevent the seeds from settling to the bottom.
 Since this is a thick mixture with the yogurt, you don’t need to mix a second time.